kgar/foundry-vtt-tidy-5e-sheets/To Do/Item Card/To Do - Item Card.md

 - [x] Implement Feature template ; it's the default template ✅
 - [x] Wire up item chat data fetch within item info card component, and get the template from the card store, else use the default
 - [x] Implement custom content (Inventory Grid has a special template for item card content)
-- [ ] Implement freeze key
+- [x] Implement freeze key
-  - [ ] Subscribe to document on item info card component (clean up?)
+  - [x] Subscribe to document on item info card component (clean up?)
-  - [ ] Let go of freeze on target Key Up OR when the user removes focus from the browser tab
+  - [x] Let go of freeze on target Key Up OR when the user removes focus from the browser tab
+  - [x] Provide visual indicator that freeze key is being held
 - [ ] Implement floating
+- [ ] Test/compare for PC
+- [ ] Test/compare for NPC
+- [ ] Test/compare for Vehicle
 - [ ] Test with popout!
 - [ ] Test with Window Tabs
 - [ ] Ponder how one might add custom content to these cards... such as mod buttons